ncase/covid-19/words/words.md

 Don't downplay fear to build up hope.
 Our fear should *team up* with our hope, like the inventors of airplanes & parachutes.
 Preparing for horrible futures is how we *create* a hopeful future.

 The only thing to fear is the idea that the only thing to fear is fear itself.

-**[ If you'd like, please give me feedback on the Patreon comments!
-Don't share this yet, it'll go live tomorrow May 1st noon Eastern time.
-Thank you so much! 💖 ]**